 And that the terminal struggle has already begun and is indeed well advanced.

-This by tradition is the night when many Muslims commemorate the night flight of the Prophet Muhammad on the winged horse, first to the farthest mosque, usually identified with Jerusalem, and then to heaven and back.
+This, by tradition, is the night when many Muslims commemorate the night flight of the Prophet Muhammad on the winged horse, first to the farthest mosque, usually identified with Jerusalem, and then to heaven and back.

-This might well be deemed an appropriate date for the apocalyptic ending of Israel, and if necessary, of the world.
+This might well be deemed an appropriate date for the apocalyptic ending of Israel and, if necessary, of the world.

-This is the kind of thinking that Ahmadinizad has spawned with all of his rhetoric that Israel must be destroyed, the 12th Imam will return.
+This is the kind of thinking that Ahmadinezad has spawned with all of his rhetoric that Israel must be destroyed.

 This will happen on my watch, he says.

-Ahmadinezad all respond on August 22nd, and so it corresponds with uh this apocalyptic date in the Quran.
+Ahmadinezad all respond on August 22nd, and so it corresponds with this apocalyptic date in the Quran.

 And people are keeping a sharp eye.